-- 3. Type a name and description in the appropriate fields. - 4.
-Click Create.
-You have created a baseline that is associated with this project and can be opened.
+Once you have entered a suitable name and description then click the 'Create' button.
+At this juncture the Baseline is fully created, is associated with this project and can be opened.

-Tip: If you need to baseline for a session where you will be working offline, there are two approaches you can take.
+Tip: Baselining when you intend to work Offline.
+If you need to Baseline for a session where you will be working offline (disconnected from the repository), there are two approaches you can take.

-You can first create the baseline when online, and then take the project offline using Download.
-When merging changes into the repository, you can compare the before and after state using Compare Baselines... option.
+You can first create the Baseline when online, and then take the project offline (using Download).
+When you merge your changes back into the repository, you can then compare the before and after state using 'Compare Baselines...'.

-Alternatively, you can take the project offline, make any offline changes without having created an initial baseline.
-Before merging, create a Pre-merge labeled baseline.
-This allows you to compare all changes before and after the merge.
+Alternatively, you can take the project offline, make any offline changes (without having created an initial baseline) but before merging back, create a 'Pre-merge' labeled baseline.
+This will allow you compare all changes pre and post the merge.

-For more on downloading and merging projects, see section: 5.12 Downloading Repository Project to local Project and section 5.13 Upload local Project to Repository Option.
+For more on download and merging projects see section: 6.12 Download Repository Project to local Project Option and 6.13 Upload local Project to Repository Option

-5.4.2 Opening Baselines
+6.4.2 Open Baseline Option